bbatsov/solarized-emacs/README.md

 you need to make minor modifications, you can override Face individually by specifying a free Sexp as the fourth argument.

-Once you have a theme file, you can load it with load-theme, like solarized.
+Once you have a theme file, you can load it with `load-theme`, like solarized.

 ```el